 Minimise footwear – Shoes can be bulky, so try to limit the number of shoes you take away to two or three.
 A good pair of walking shoes is essential, as travelling will always involve a lot of walking!
 If it’s going to be hot where you’re going, a pair of sandals or flip flops won’t take up too much room, and you’ll be grateful for them if your tour includes beach trips.
 If you’re going on a sports tour, you will need your game shoes as well.

-Downsize toiletries – Don’t be tempted to take your big bottles of shampoo from home!
+Downsize toiletries – Don’t be tempted to take your big bottles of shampoo from home when packing a suitcase!
 These are too heavy and bulky, and can also leak in transit.
 Transfer your favourite shampoo, conditioner and other products into smaller plastic travel bottles and keep them in a sealable plastic pouch in your bag in case of spills.
 You can also purchase travel size versions of most toiletries, such as toothpaste, deodorant and shampoo, at most large supermarkets, or at the airport.

 Curate your carry-on – Think about what you’re going to want to hand during the flight, and through any transit waiting time in airports when you can’t get at your main bag.
 Make sure you know what carry-on allowance you have, and put essentials such as headphones, wallet, earplugs, eye mask, toothbrush and toothpaste, water bottle, a book and a neck pillow in there.
 Plane cabins can be very dry, especially on long haul flights, so you may want lip balm and moisturiser handy as well.
 Have items you’re going to need to access often, such as your passport and phone, in an easy-to-reach place.
 Remember that any liquids or gels need to be in containers 100ml or less and in a separate, clear bag for presentation at security.
 You won’t be able to take a full water bottle through security either, but you’ll be able to fill an empty one once you’re through.